TharinduDR/tharindudr.github.io/index.md

 ## Recent News
-* In October 2019, my team (BRUMS) participated in [HASOC 2019](https://hasoc2019.github.io/) achieved third place out of 174 teams in English subtask.
+* In October 2019, my team (BRUMS) participated in [HASOC 2019](https://hasoc2019.github.io/) to identify Hate Speech and Offensive Content in Indo-European Languages.
+We achieved third place out of 174 teams in English subtask.
 Also BRUMS were 8th from 93 teams in Hindi subtask and 8th out of 54 teams in German subtask.

 * In October 2019, my team (RGCL) participated in [IDAT 2019](https://www.irit.fr/IDAT2019/) to detect irony in Arabic tweets.
 We achived 4th place out of 18 teams.